Veal Milanese

 • Eggs.
 To help the bread crumbs stick to the breaded veal cutlets.

 • Breadcrumbs.
 I’ve tried this recipe with just panko and just plain breadcrumbs, and trust me, they are SO much better when you use both.
-The panko gives it the signature crunch and the classic ones hold all the moisture inside, so the veal remains juicy.
+The panko gives it the signature crunch, and the classic ones hold all the moisture inside, so the veal remains juicy.

 • Parmesan cheese.
 Because why not?
-A little parmesan mixed into the bread crumbs adds an irresistible, cheesy, salty flavor.
+A little Parmesan mixed into the bread crumbs adds an irresistible, cheesy, salty flavor.

 • Olive oil and butter.
 Like the breadcrumbs, this dish works best with both olive oil and butter.

 • Lemon wedges.
 To serve.
-I didn’t know how incredible these tasted with a squeeze of fresh lemon juice on top until I was served it in Milan.
+I didn’t know how incredible these tasted with a squeeze of fresh lemon juice on top until I was served them in Milan.
 If the Italians are eating it like this, we shall eat it like this, too!

 How to make veal Milanese